 Name and contact details of author, paper title, short abstract with keywords must also be included on a separate page (please follow Sport in History conventions).

-The written paper must be submitted to the conference organisers a month prior to the first day of the annual conference.
-A panel of judges will be selected by the BSSH Committee which will assess both the content of the papers under consideration and the presentation.
+A panel of judges selected by the BSSH Committee will assess both the content of the papers under consideration and the presentation.